volution/z-tokens/documentation/readme/readme.md

 For details about the copyright and licensing, please consult the [`notice.txt`](./documentation/licensing/notice.txt) file in the [`documentation/licensing`](./documentation/licensing) folder.

-If someone requires the sources and/or documentation to be released under a different license, please send an email to the authors, stating the licensing requirements, accompanied by the reasons and other details; then, depending on the situation, the authors might release the sources and/or documentation under a different license.
+If someone requires the sources and/or documentation to be released under a different license, please email the authors, stating the licensing requirements, accompanied by the reasons and other details; then, depending on the situation, the authors might release the sources and/or documentation under a different license.